mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 **Enterprise Trial Requests**

-* Number of trial license requests via [https://mattermost.com/trial](https://mattermost.com/trial) from Named Accounts or Enterprises with 5,000+ employees, in America, EMEA, Australia or Japan.
+* Number of trial license requests via [https://mattermost.com/trial](https://mattermost.com/trial) from Named Accounts or Enterprises with 5,000+ employees, in America, EMEA, Australia, or Japan.